 The changes in the space environment can be seen on this chart of LEO, which extends to 2,000 km above Earth's surface.
-Figure 1 shows the LEO environment as a function of altitude.2 Soon the problem of space congestion will become more pronounced since new constellations will continue to be launched and potentially tracked by the Space Fence1 tracking system, which became operational in 2020.
+Figure 1 shows the LEO environment as a function of altitude.
+Soon the problem of space congestion will become more pronounced since new constellations will continue to be launched and potentially tracked by the Space Fence tracking system, which became operational in 2020.
 A common feature of many of these constellations is their concentration of satellites into tightly controlled altitude regions of LEO.
 As can be seen by the horizontal lines representing new systems, which push far beyond the level of what is current tracked (purple field), these new systems will drastically alter the density of their local neighborhood.
 As a result, the number of collisions and collision alerts that both the constellation owners and other LEO operators will have to address will increase.
+Fortunately, the operators of these new large constellations generally recognize the challenges and are implementing procedures to cope with the new environment.